khoomi/idxr/README.md

-# khoomi-indexer
+# idxr

-MongoDB index management library for Go applications.
+MongoDB index management library for Go applications and in CLI.

 ## Features